PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-06-20 07:04:00
+Last updated: 2024-06-20 07:04:33
-Random Quote: When dead men come hunting us in the night, do you think it matters who sits the Iron Throne?  -  Jeor Mormont
+Random Quote: There are no men like me.
+There's only me.  -  Jaime Lannister